Forecasters warn of deadly floods and strong tornadoes in parts of the Midwest and South

 Dallas, Detroit, Milwaukee, and Nashville, Tennessee, were also at risk for severe storms on Wednesday.

-“We’re potentially looking at about two months of rain in just a handful of days,” Thomas Jones, a National Weather Service meteorologist in Little Rock, Arkansas, said Monday.
+“We’re potentially looking at about two months of rain in just a handful of days,” Thomas Jones, a weather service meteorologist in Little Rock, Arkansas, said Monday.

 The rainfall that eastern and northeastern Arkansas could see is something only expected once every 25 to 50 years.